max-mapper/monu/readme.md

 Monu is a portmanteau of 'monitor' and 'menu'.
 It has two C/C++ dependencies, [Atom Shell](https://github.com/atom/atom-shell) (which includes iojs) and the [mon](https://github.com/tj/mon) process monitor.

+Monu is currently **ALPHA STATUS** and is intended for developers/early adopters.

 To download the latest version visit the [releases page](https://github.com/maxogden/monu/releases)

 ![screenshot.png](screenshot.png)